-Student organizations in good standing are considered active organizations with all applicable privileges they gain by being recognized officially by the University.
-To remain in good standing an organization must comply with all university policies and procedures, student fee regulations, abide by all terms established in the annual student organization agreement, and CSI administrative requirements and policies.
-This includes all those enumerated herein as well as ensuring all outstanding debts are paid to service providers on time, including both oncampus and off-campus entities, and following all policies and regulations around brand and logo use, as determined by CU Strategic Relations.
+Student organizations in good standing are considered active organizations with all privileges they gain by being recognized officially by the University.
+To remain in good standing an organization must comply with all University regulations, student fee regulations, abide by all terms established in the annual student organization agreement, and CSI policies.
+This includes all those enumerated herein as well as ensuring all outstanding debts are paid to service providers on time, including both on-campus and off-campus entities, and following all policies and regulations around brand and logo use, as determined by CU Strategic Relations.